HubertWojcik10/nlp_improving_cross_domain_relation_classification/README.md

 # NLP - Improving Cross-Domain Relation Classification by Adding Domain-Specific Context

-A natural language processing university project, where we used a cross-domain dataset and a state-of-the-art neural network classifier to investigate the performance of adding more context to the dataset dataset.
+A natural language processing university project, where we used a cross-domain dataset and a state-of-the-art neural network classifier to investigate the performance of adding more context to the dataset.

 *What we discovered was that by adding a special token with a domain name (e.g. [music]), we can slightly increase the performance of a cross-domain relation classification model.*